AdityaAryaDwi/Help-the-Turtle/README.md

 # Help-the-Turtle
-A basic fun game helping turtle cross the road
+A simple fun game helping turtle cross the road